bareos/bareos/docs/manuals/en/new_main_reference/source/chapter32/catmaintenance.rst

 The bareos database preparation scripts require password-less access to the database.
 To guarantee this, create a MySQL credentials file `:file:`~/.my.cnf` <http://dev.mysql.com/doc/refman/4.1/en/password-security.html>`_ with the credentials of the database administrator:

 .. code-block:: sh
    :caption: MySQL credentials file .my.cnf

     [client]
     host=localhost
     user=root
-    password=YourPasswordForAccessingMysqlAsRoot
+    password=<input>YourPasswordForAccessingMysqlAsRoot</input>

 Alternatively you can specifiy your database password by adding it to the file :file:`/etc/my.cnf`.

 Verify that you have specified the correct settings by calling the :program:`mysql` command.
 If this connects you to the database, your credentials are good.
 Exit the MySQL client.

 For the Bareos database connection, you should specify a database password.
 Otherwise the Bareos database user gets the permission to connect without password.
 This is not recommended.
-Choose a database password and add it into the Bareos Director configuration file :raw-latex:`:file:`/etc/bareos/bareos-dir.conf``:
+Choose a database password and add it into the Bareos Director configuration file :file:`/etc/bareos/bareos-dir.conf`:

 .. code-block:: sh
    :caption: Bareos catalog configuration

     ...
     #